Nickname: The Bad Dog - The 'Bama Bruiser - The Southern Sparkplug - The Blue Collar Brawler - Drifter - The Son of a Bitch

 Vince Howard: A former PRIME Intense Champion!!

-The chorus hits, and the Son of a Bitch himself strolls out to the top of the ramp, one fist in the air, and a grin on his face he just can’t shake.
+The chorus hits, and the Son of a Bitch himself strolls out to the top of the ramp, one fist in the air.

 Vince Howard: THE BAD DOG!!!!!
 WADE!!!
 ELLLIOTTTT!!!!!